trulia/choroplethr/README.md

 ## Usage

 #### Creating a State Choropleth
-To create a state choropleth call `all_state_choropleth` with a data.frame with one column named `state` and one column named `value`:
+To create a state choropleth call `all_state_choropleth` with a data.frame that has one column named `state` and one column named `value`:
 ```
 # requires a df with columns named "state" and "value"
 all_state_choropleth(df_state,